jeffcampbellmakesgames/Entitas-Redux/readme.md

 ```

 ### Install via GIT URL
-Using the native Unity Package Manager introduced in 2017.2, you can add this library as a package by modifying your `manifest.json` file found at `/ProjectName/Packages/manifest.json` to include it as a dependency.
+Using the native Unity Package Manager, you can add this library as a package by modifying your `manifest.json` file found at `/ProjectName/Packages/manifest.json` to include it as a dependency.
 See the example below on how to reference it.

 ```
 {